andrewhowdencom/website/site/content/blog/getting-magento-1.9-up-on-kubernetes.rst

 commented it, to explain what each constituent part is for.
 Create a file called `50-cache.dep.yaml`, and paste in the below.

+# Todo: Make a note about what a pod is, and that the deployment is creating
+# and managing some.

 ..
 Code:: yaml

   ---